BlakeEric/portfolio/_posts/2019-12-17-ethical-development.markdown

 ## By using a "simple-first" approach, front-end developers can create a healthier internet.
 <!--more-->

-The last couple years have not been pretty for the tech industry.
+The last couple of years have not been pretty for the tech industry.
 With the average user growing more wary of how their online data is being used and more frustrated by disruptive online advertising, how can developers work to create a safer, more useful, and more ethical web in 2020?

 ### Simplicity goes hand-in-hand with accessibility and privacy.